AtoVproject/16n-AtoVproject-rework/README.md

 This is an hardware modified version of the original 16n.

+Contact me at AtoVproject (at) gmail.com if you want a PCB/panel/case set

+BOM in the PCB folder

 https://github.com/16n-faderbank/16n (this is also where you'll find the firmware)

 <h2>The concept</h2>